-Opened in 2002, it occupies five 19th century Haussmann-style buildings a few steps from the gorgeous Place Vendôme, in the very centre of the city.
-If you look at the hotel façade from a distance, you will probably admire the sense of unity in its appearance.
-This was achieved by physically raising one of the stone fronts by several inches – a remarkable feat of modern engineering.
-Clearly, no expense was spared to make the exterior right.
-And I had the same sense that everything had been made ‘just so’ inside, too.
-The interior design is the work of Ed Tuttle, an American from Seattle, who now lives in Paris.
+The same sense that everything had been made ‘just so’ can be found inside, too.
+The interior design is the work of Ed Tuttle, an American from Seattle.
 His creation is modern, but not aggressively so – with Classical references in the colonnades, and hints of Art Déco fun in the use of gold and silver leaf.
 With lots of limestone and mahogany, Mr Tuttle has produced welcoming spaces which speak of cool sophistication and luxury.
-I liked them very much.
+I think you will like them.

-And I liked, too, the emphasis on contemporary art throughout the hotel.
+Certainly, I liked the emphasis on contemporary art throughout the hotel.
 Most of the paintings and sculptures were created for their current locations, so the establishment has been a major patron of the arts.
 Interesting canvases are all over the place.
 Some were more to my taste than others, but that is the way it must be with art.
 Even the door handles and light fittings are the work of a distinguished sculptress – Roseline Granet.

-Executive Chef Jean François Rouquette (who has worked in some of the greatest French kitchens, like Taillevent) says, “I like my cooking to be tasty, genuine and bear my personal stamp.”
+Chef Jean François Rouquette (who has worked in some of the greatest French kitchens, like Taillevent) says, “I like my cooking to be tasty, genuine and bear my personal stamp.”
 He has a Michelin star, and my meal demonstrated that it is fully deserved.
-The ingredients he uses are first-rate, and he handles them with intelligence, skill and confidence.
-This is subtle and enjoyable food.
+Indeed, the arrival of a second star would not surprise his many admirers (among whom I include myself).
+The ingredients he uses are impeccable, and he and his Assistant Chef Ai Okabayashi handle them with intelligence, skill and flair.
+This is food which impresses with its beautifully judged complexity.

 5 rue de la Paix, 75002 Paris, France.